youssefmabrouk123/smart-parking/README.md

     app.config['MYSQL_PASSWORD'] = 'your_password'
     ```
 5. **Add Static Assets **:
-    Place parking_layout.png and logo.png in static/images/.
+    -Place parking_layout.png and logo.png in static/images/.
-    Ensure static/css/main.css and static/js/main.js are in place.
+    -Ensure static/css/main.css and static/js/main.js are in place.

 6. **Run the Application**:
      ```bash
     python app.py
     ```
+7.**Open http://localhost:5000 in your browser.**

 ## Technologies
-Welcome Page: Vibrant hero section with "Sign In" or "Sign Up" options.
+-Welcome Page: Vibrant hero section with "Sign In" or "Sign Up" options.
-Sign Up: Create an account with name, email, and password.
+-Sign Up: Create an account with name, email, and password.
-Sign In: Log in to access the dashboard.
+-Sign In: Log in to access the dashboard.
-Dashboard: View parking spaces (🟢 free, 🔴 occupied).
+-Dashboard: View parking spaces (🟢 free, 🔴 occupied).
 Click a free space to reserve.
-Reservation: Select duration (1–24 hours), confirm, and receive a QR code.
+-Reservation: Select duration (1–24 hours), confirm, and receive a QR code.
-Profile: Check account details (name, email, join date).
+-Profile: Check account details (name, email, join date).
-History: Review reservation history with space numbers, times, and statuses.
+-History: Review reservation history with space numbers, times, and statuses.
-Logout: Sign out securely from the navigation bar.
+-Logout: Sign out securely from the navigation bar.

-## Project Structure
+##📂 Project Structure
   ```bash
 smart-parking/
 ├── static/